-Conversely, uncompetitive procurement is more prone to resulting in lower value for money103 and bad results from contracts.104 It also allows more individual discretion over the outcome of the award process, so it is easier to make biased and dishonest decisions.
-Corrupt deals, such as those involving kickbacks or cronyism, invariably need some form of limited competition to award contracts to favoured suppliers.105
+Conversely, uncompetitive procurement is more prone to resulting in lower value for money104 and bad results from contracts.105 It also allows more individual discretion over the outcome of the award process, so it is easier to make biased and dishonest decisions.
+Corrupt deals, such as those involving kickbacks or cronyism, invariably need some form of limited competition to award contracts to favoured suppliers.106 by the contracting authority, and where the timeframes did not allow for open tendering.
+The rationale for this exemption was that cutting lengthy tendering processes would help authorities get what they needed quickly in an emergency.
+This is crucial when supplies are short and demand is high, as they were in the first year of COVID-19.

 In the UK, contracting authorities must use competitive processes for procurement except in specific and limited emergency situations.
-The Procurement Act 2023, the Public Contracts (Scotland) Regulations 2015 and World Trade Organization agreements, along with the nowsuperseded PCR 2015, require authorities to engage the market as a default before awarding contracts.
+The Procurement Act 2023, the Public Contracts (Scotland) Regulations 2015 and World Trade Organization agreements, along with the now-superseded PCR 2015, require authorities to engage the market as a default before awarding contracts.

-The main exception to competition in the rules that applied during the pandemic was if a direct award was strictly necessary for reasons of extreme urgency brought about by unforeseen events that had not been caused by the contracting authority, and where the timeframes did not allow for open tendering.106 The rationale for this exemption was that cutting lengthy tendering processes would help authorities get what they needed quickly in an emergency.
-This is crucial when supplies are short and demand is high, as they were in the first year of COVID-19.
+The main exception to competition in the rules that applied during the pandemic was if a direct award was strictly necessary for reasons of extreme urgency brought about by unforeseen events that had not been caused

 In March 2020, in response to COVID-19, the UK's Cabinet Office issued a procurement policy note stating that the COVID-19 situation met the criteria for extreme urgency, which permitted uncompetitive awards.
-From that time, as shown in Chart 9, UK entities used uncompetitive methods extensively.^{xxi}
+From that time, as shown in Chart 9, UK entities used uncompetitive methods extensively.xxi